 Another interesting example of an ELS code which reveals who encoded the Bible is found in Deuteronomy 18.
 Behold:

 In this example, we see that the statement שוב אקום (“I will rise again”) is encoded at an ELS of every 115 letters in Deuteronomy 18:5-19.
-Note that this is 1 of only 2 passages in the Hebrew Tanakh where this seven-letter string is found encrypted at a short-distance ELS.
+Note that this is 1 of only 2 passages in the Hebrew Tanakh where this seven-letter string is found encrypted within the specified ELS search range of 1-150.
 The topical relation between the encoded text-string and the containing passage should be fairly self-evident in this example.
 The plain-text prophecies highlighted in blue in the figure above have long been esteemed by the Church to be one of the most obvious prophecies about Jesus in the five books of Moses.
 The verb “raise up” in this prophecy has a dual meaning.
 On the one hand, the phrase “raise up” is a common figurative way of denoting the act of establishing.
 Thus in this example, God is simply stating that he will one day establish a certain prophet among the people who will instruct them.
 On a prophetic level, however, the meaning is literal—God is literally going to “raise up” (resurrect) this future prophet.
 This latter prophetic meaning was a mystery that wouldn’t have made sense to anyone until Jesus rose from the dead and fulfilled it (Eph.
 3:9; Col. 1:26).
 The authenticity of the encoded text-string is affirmed by this latter literal-prophetic meaning of the prophecy in the containing passage, as this very same statement (“I will rise again”) is something that Jesus literally says in the New Testament (Matt.
 27:63).

 It is obvious who encoded the Bible.